OlivierPDS/PEPP_public/README.md

 - naming convention to define
 - if you do change a variable name, change every occurence of that variable across the script you are working on
 - comment your code (e.g, concise title, description, explenation, warnings, instructions, reference)
+- try using tydiverse or base R functions
 - describe your commits concisely

 ### Discussion tab:
 - discuss ideas
 - make request
 - ask questions / help
+- share ressources & information
-- report any bug, error
+- report any bug & error